-This is one of those traditional Bengali recipes which doesn’t need any special occasion to happen in your kitchen.
-As you must know by now that Sunday lunches are often reserved for mutton dishes, I say why not try this Keema Aloo Matar instead.
-In this way you don’t have to lose sleep over slow cooking a mutton curry for lunch, and grab an extra wink on the weekend.
+This is one of those traditional Bengali recipes that doesn’t need any special occasion to happen in your kitchen.
+As you must know by now Sunday lunches are often reserved for mutton dishes, I say why not try this Keema Aloo Matar instead?
+In this way, you don’t have to lose sleep over slow-cooking a mutton curry for lunch and grab an extra wink on the weekend.

 Sounds good, right?
 Once you see the recipe, you will be surprised how easily and quickly this one comes together.
 And, if you want it quicker then bring out the ever-faithful pressure quicker and you will have your Sunday lunch on the table in a jiffy!

-One of the USPs of Bengali cuisine is the simplicity in terms of ingredients.
-The key ingredients occupy the centerstage and lend its flavour to the dish.
+One of the USPs of Bengali cuisine is simplicity in terms of ingredients.
+The key ingredients occupy the center stage and lend their flavor to the dish.
 There isn’t a plethora of spices and herbs in the play here, only the subtlety of Bengali Garam Moshla.

 What is Bengali Gorom Moshla in Bengali cuisine?

 Time and again I have emphasized that I prefer making my own Garam Masala powder at home.
 In this way, I get the exact blend of spices that I prefer, every time.
-Basically, it is a simple mix of a handful of spices like Cinnamon, Green cardamom, Cloves, Black Cardamom and Nutmeg.
+It is a simple mix of a handful of spices like Cinnamon, Green Cardamom, Cloves, Black Cardamom, and Nutmeg.

 How to make Keema Aloo Matar – Ingredients list